nielsbasjes/ipxe-boot-rom/README.md

 - menuloader.pxe which is the full featured ipxe that will load the actual menu.

 Now put the menuloader.pxe and your menu.ipxe script on the URLs you configured and add the ROM into the VirtualBox VM.
+You can double check the urls present in script-rom.ipxe and script-full.ipxe.

 Installing the new LAN boot ROM into VirtualBox
 ========